-Tribulus terrestris first became popular in the 1990s but seemed to have fallen off a cliff until a few years ago when people started asking me about it again.
-While I admit to being a tribulus skeptic – because of what the research says and doesn't say – I was intrigued by the people who commented on my review of tribulus and testosterone that tribulus territus was working for them.
-Specifically, people told me that tribulus was not only helping to improve muscle mass but also that it increased their sex drive and erections!
+Update 9/12/19.
+Tribulus Terrestris first became popular in the 1990s but seemed to have fallen off a cliff until a few years ago when people started asking me about it again.
+While I admit to being a Tribulus skeptic – because of what the research says and doesn't say – I was intrigued by the people who commented on my review of Tribulus and testosterone that the supplement was working for them.
+Specifically, people told me that Tribulus was not only helping to improve muscle mass but also that it increased their sex drive and erections!

-So, I went to Vitamin Shoppe and bought some Tribulus for my personal experiment.
-The brand of tribulus I used was Ultimate Nutrition Bulgarian Tribulus.
-Each capsule had 750 mg of tribulus (extract and aerial portions of the plant) and the bottle said that it contained “over 45% steroidal saponins”.
+So, I went to Vitamin Shoppe and purchased Tribulus for my personal experiment.
+The brand I used was Ultimate Nutrition Bulgarian Tribulus.
+Each capsule had 750 mg (extract and aerial portions of the plant) and the bottle said that it contained “over 45% steroidal saponins”.

-This was similar to what a commenter of my tribulus and testosterone review said worked for him.
+This was similar to what someone in my Tribulus and testosterone review said worked for him.
 I did my experiment for about 2 weeks.

-I did not measure my testosterone level before I started taking Tribulus terrestris.
-I figured that if tribulus did work, that I would notice the more obvious signs – energy, erection frequency, sex drive ect. – pretty fast.
+I did not measure my testosterone level before I started taking the supplement.
+I figured if tribulus really worked, that I would notice the more obvious signs – energy, erection frequency, sex drive etc. – pretty fast.

 Did Tribulus Work?

-At the end of my 2 week experiment, these are the results I observed from Tribulus terrestris:
+At the end of my 2-week experiment, these are the results I observed:

 - Energy in the gym: Tribulus terrestris had no noticeable effects